 Minor because: It is an isolated incident, and the inspection status is also identified in inspection records, or a traveler, and the final inspection had been performed.

-Greater-than-minor if: There are repetitive occurrences where .
+Greater-than-minor if: There are repetitive occurrences where final inspections were not adequately documented.

 Or the components would not meet the acceptance criteria of the final inspection.